 It is critical for everyone to be informed of the important guidelines that we need to follow when there is a global pandemic and it is a life and death situation.

-Unfortunately, d/Deaf people are not informed as adequately as they should be.
+Unfortunately, deaf people are not informed as adequately as they should be.

 Even though there are government guidelines to be followed when they do their live emergency broadcasting, deaf/Deaf sign language users tend to be forgotten about.

 Hence why the hashtag #WhereIsTheInterpreter, originally started by Lynn Stewart-Taylor, has been trending in the UK to do something about this.

 You can watch the video…